-The NHET-Sim Programme is designed for individuals from all professions across Australia who currently or intend to use healthcare simulation as an educational method with students or health professionals.
+The NHET-Sim Programme is designed for individuals from all professions across Australia who currently or intend to use simulation as an educational method with students or health/social care professionals.

 NHET-Sim provides entry level learning experiences for individuals new to simulation-based education.
 For those with experience in simulation-based education, NHET-Sim provides an opportunity to reflect on existing and future simulation practices.

-The NHET-Sim Programme consists of ~33 hours of learning activities over three months.
+The NHET-Sim Programme consists of ~40 hours of learning activities designed to be completed over three months.

 The now disestablished Health Workforce Australia (HWA) invested in faculty development in response to the consistently identified need in commissioned surveys of all health professions in relation to current and projected use of simulation as an educational method.
 This investment in people complemented the significant capital investment in simulation infrastructure.

 HWA closed on August 6th 2014, with essential functions transferring to the Federal Department of Health.